navidrome/website/content/en/docs/usage/admin/cli.md

 docker compose exec navidrome navidrome user list
 ```

+With `exec`, include the `navidrome` binary explicitly before the subcommand.

 ### Docker (`docker run`)

 Start a one-off container with the same mounts and settings used by your main Navidrome container: